kmobs/caddy-docker-proxy-crowdsec/README.md

 caddy_1.crowdsec.appsec_url: http://${API_URL}:7422
 ```

+I'm using a different port for the `api_url` because I had a conflict on the default 8080.

 A logging snippet is also created to allow one to create access logs for crowdsec to read.
 By using a snippet with args, the name of the file can be specified per container.

 ```